brennanbrown/stars/index.md

 ## C# #

-- [misprit7/WireHead](https://github.com/misprit7/WireHead) - A Terrarria mod that reimplements the wiring system much more efficiently
+- [misprit7/WireHead](https://github.com/misprit7/WireHead) - A Terraria mod that reimplements the wiring system much more efficiently

 ## CSS